-- Lansing: The 33rd annual Dr. Martin Luther King, Jr. Holiday Luncheon takes place at the Lansing Center with a keynote speech by Dr. Diane Nash.
+- Lansing: The 35th annual Dr. Martin Luther King, Jr. Holiday Luncheon takes place at the Lansing Center with a keynote speech by Congressman John Lewis.

 - Ypsilanti: Many events are planned during Eastern Michigan University’s annual celebration.

-- Marquette: Northern Michigan University will honor King with a day of service.
+- Marquette: Northern Michigan University will honor King with a number of ways to volunteer during a day of service.

 - Kalamazoo: A community-wide day of service is planned in Kalamazoo.

-- Flint: Celebrate Martin Luther King, Jr’s legacy at the Flint Institute of Arts with special programming that will allow participants to leave with a personal reminder of how he influenced their lives.
+- Flint: Celebrate Martin Luther King, Jr’s legacy at the Flint Institute of Arts with special programming that will allow participants to leave with a personal reminder of his legacy.

 How are you reflecting on Dr. King’s life this year?
 Share with us in the comments.